smpti/mysql-json-test/README.md

 # mysql-json-test

-This is to test the MySQL 5.7.8 version Json Column support with Hibernate and JDBC Driver using Spring Boot.
+This is to understand the MySQL 5.7.8 version Json Column support with Hibernate and JDBC Driver using Spring Boot.

 Objective: Identify the cleanest way of using Json column type through Java Entity and decide whether to upgrade Hibernate to V5.2.10.Final from V4.3.10.Final.